-- A credit score is tied to the individual.
-If the credit card, car loan, or mortgage is in your spouse’s name only, the activity associated would be tied to the spouse’s credit score.
+- Everyone has their own credit score.
+If the credit card, car loan, or mortgage is in your spouse’s name only, the activity relates to the spouse’s credit score.
 Each person should build their own credit history.

 - Pay your bills on time.
-Credit scores are maintained by credit reporting agencies and include whether bills are paid, including utilities, mobile phone, and credit card.
+Credit reporting agencies track credit scores, so they know if you pay your bills on time: including your utilities, mobile phone, and credit card.
 This is why it is important to pay at least the minimum payment on time.

 - Regularly check your credit score.
 RBC personal banking clients can access their credit score right through the TransUnion CreditView Dashboard in their RBC online banking portal.
 Checking your credit score at least once a year helps detect any errors and protects against identity fraud by ensuring the information is accurate.

 While every newcomer to Canada has their own set of distinct goals and circumstances, most are eager to learn how to navigate the Canadian financial language and landscape.
 Do not hesitate to ask your bank’s client advisors about any questions you may have.